danieltan2018/esd/README.md

 -“turn off one machine”
 This will allow you to manipulate the backend database, as it was shown in the demonstration, to set one machine in your database to “available”.

+All Docker Compose documents can be accessed via command prompt at: ssh root@<URL>
+Password: delaundro.me